robin-aws/dafny-rfcs/text/0001-static-objects.md

 }
 ```

 These statements would be executed in textual order immediately before the constructor is executed, if provided.
-This would be pure sugar: the generic compiler could prepend these module-level statements to any user-provided constructor.
+This would be pure sugar: the generic compiler could prepend these module-level statements to any user-provided constructor, maintaining order.